Microbial Biotechnology 2024: Leading better Agriculture, Healthcare, and Environmental Sustainability

 3.1.2.
 Agents of Biocontrol

-As biocontrol agents, microbes are used to keep pests and illnesses away from crops.
-By producing insecticidal proteins that specifically target pests, Bacillus thuringiensis (Bt) lessens the need for chemical pesticides.
-Trichoderma species control fungal diseases, enhancing plant health and productivity.
+Microbes are employed as biocontrol agents to keep pests and diseases off crops.
+Bacillus thuringiensis produces insecticidal proteins that attack specific pests and hence reduce the need for chemical pesticides.
+Trichoderma species act against fungal diseases, which improves plant health and productivity.

 3.1.3.
 Rhizobacteria that Promote Plant Growth (PGPR)

-Beneficial bacteria called PGPR swarm plant roots, produce phytohormones, solubilize nutrients, and provide systemic resistance to infections in order to stimulate plant development.
-By 2024, PGPR will be a crucial part of sustainable agricultural methods, increasing crop resilience and output.
+In order to promote the growth of plants, plant roots are surrounded by beneficial bacteria called PGPR.
+This is achieved by these PGPR, which make phytohormones, solubilize nutrients and confer systemic resistance to infections on the plant.
+By 2024, PGPR will be a key part of sustainable agricultural methods, increasing crop resilience and yield.

 3.2.
 Medical